i3D-net/ONE-GameHosting-SDK/tools/windows/readme.md

 - soak test (very high usage over a very long period on multiple threads) `tools\windows\test_release_soak.bat` or `tools\windows\test_debug_soak.bat`

-Its also possible to run sing / individual tests.
+Its also possible to run single / individual tests or other test groups.
 After compilation the `tests.exe` is available in the `build\bin\Release\` or `build\bin\Debug\` directory.

 `tests.exe -?` displays help